 How to Plan for Your Ideal Retirement

-For most people, making sure you can afford to retire and won’t run out of money when you leave work is the primary concern about retirement readiness.
+For most people, making sure you can afford to retire and won’t run out of money after leaving work is a primary concern when it comes to retirement readiness.
 Because so many workers will depend on their own savings and Social Security in retirement, they’re unsure about whether they can afford to retire.
 That means many people simply keep working, because that seems like the safest course of action.
-Meeting with a financial advisor to plot a financial plan can help ease those fears — and often reveals that you can safely retire earlier than you expected.
+Meeting with a financial advisor to plot a financial plan can help ease those fears, and often reveals that you can safely retire earlier than you expected.

-At age 55: If you’ve never sat down with a financial planner, take the time to do so now.
+If you’ve never sat down with a financial planner, take the time to do so now.
 Collect all your financial documentation, and then discuss strategies for collecting Social Security and evaluate your retirement savings, life insurance, debt level and how long you expect to keep working.
-Now is a good time to set a financial plan for your last years at work and to balance your investments in an effort to minimize risk.
+Now is a good time to set a financial plan for your last years at work and to balance your investments to minimize risk.

-One good tool is Mutual of Omaha’s retirement savings calculator.
+One suitable tool is Mutual of Omaha’s retirement savings calculator.

 You can check how long your savings will last with this Mutual of Omaha calculator.

-At age 70: If you haven’t done so already, meet with your planner and decide how you’ll structure your retirement account withdrawals, as well as Social Security and any pension payments.
+If you haven’t done so already, meet with your planner and decide how you’ll structure your retirement account withdrawals, as well as Social Security and any pension payments.
 Creating your retirement “paycheck” is very different from the strategies for building your nest egg.
-You’ll also need to plan on how to handle minimum required withdrawals from tax-deferred retirement accounts that start at age 70-1/2.
-This is a good time to update wills, powers of attorney and estate plans, and to make sure others can access your documents, accounts and online accounts on your behalf.
+You’ll also need to plan on how to handle minimum required withdrawals from tax-deferred retirement accounts that start at age 73.
+This is a good time to update wills, powers of attorney and estate plans, and to ensure others can access your documents and online accounts if needed.

 You can get a picture of how long your retirement savings will last with this Mutual of Omaha tool.